 From all the evidence and circumstances the Court was satisfied on the balance of probabilities that the deceased did not destroy his will with the intention of revoking it.
 The presumption of destruction was rebutted and the Court granted probate of the copy will.6

-In an application before the South Australian Supreme Court the executor sought a grant of probate of a copy of a will.
-Examining the evidence, including from the solicitor who prepared her last will, the Court was satisfied that the copy will was an accurate and complete copy of the deceased’s original will.
+In South Australia the executor sought a grant of probate of a copy of a will.
+Examining the evidence, including from the solicitor who prepared the deceased’s last will, the Court was satisfied that the copy will was an accurate and complete copy of the original.
 Thorough searches and advertisements had not located the original.
 The deceased who was well into advanced years lived alone.
 He died at home.
-The home had been broken into and had died at home.
-The evidence showed that she was last in possession of it.
+The home had been broken into in the past.
+Evidence showed that the deceased was the last person in possession of the original.
 This raised the presumption of revocation that she had destroyed the original intending to revoke it.

 However on examining the evidence, including from the solicitor who prepared her last will, the Court was satisfied that the copy will was an accurate and complete copy of the deceased’s original will.